-All students are expected to attend classes promptly every day and to remain for the entire class period.
+All students are expected to attend classes promptly every day and to remain for the entire class block.
+Satisfactory attendance is essential.
 The following rules shall govern student attendance:

-- 1. Five (5) or more unexcused absences (failure to attend class) in any nine-week grading period will result in a grade of "F." - 2.
-Twelve (12) or more unexcused absences within a semester will result in a grade of "F" for the semester. - 3.
-Twenty four (24) or more unexcused absences within a year will result in a grade of "F" for the year - 4.
-It is the responsibility of the student to provide documentation for any and all absences.
-This documentation generally does not include a parent note for absences which may be excused below.
-It is also the responsibility of the student to request and complete all makeup work within five (5) school days upon returning to school.
-Competencies and other work must still be accomplished. - 5.
-Three (3) unexcused tardies shall constitute one (1) unexcused absence.
-The administrator-incharge may grant exceptions.
+- 1. Five or more unexcused absences in any nine-week grading period will result in a grade of "F." - 2.
+Twelve or more unexcused absences within a semester will result in a grade of "F" for the semester. - 3.
+Twenty-four or more unexcused absences within a year will result in a grade of "F" for the year. - 4.
+It is the responsibility of the student to provide documentation for all absences.
+Documentation 2 generally does not include parent notes; however, we will accept two parent notes per semester as documentation.
+Each parent note can excuse up to two days.
+It is the responsibility of the student to request and complete all makeup work within five school days upon returning to school. - 5.
+Three unexcused tardies shall constitute one unexcused absence.
+An unexcused tardy is defined as a tardy to class without a doctor's note, bus tardy slip, or note from a student's home school.
 Students who arrive on school transportation after the bell has rung shall not be marked tardy if they report to class immediately.
 Students who arrive at New Horizons by any means other than school transportation shall be marked tardy whenever they enter class after the bell has rung. - 6.
-Three (3) early dismissals shall constitute one (1) unexcused absence. - 7.
+Three early dismissals shall constitute one unexcused absence. - 7.
 To be dismissed early from class, students must have written parental permission.
 Early dismissals are always verified by telephoning parent(s) or guardian(s) regardless of the student's age.
-Remember, students are never to leave school grounds without permission from the appropriate school administrator or his/her designee.
-New Horizons is a closed campus.

-- 8. Students may be excused for a homeschool activity that has been pre-approved by the teacher. - 9.
+Students are not permitted to leave school grounds without permission from the appropriate school administrator or his/her designee.
+New Horizons is a closed campus. - 8.
+Students may be excused for a homeschool activity that has been pre-approved by the teacher.
+Documentation for the homeschool activity is required. - 9.
 Students will be excused for religious holidays. - 10.
-Failure to attend class/session for at least one hour shall equal an absence unless approved documentation has been provided for the time missed. - 11.
-Appealed absences: At the end of a quarterly marking period or semester (within five (5) days of the end of the period during which the absences occurred), students who have incurred absences in excess of the four (4) or twelve (12) absences allowed may appeal in writing to the principal/director for a waiver of the attendance policy.
+Failure to attend class/session for at least 90 minutes shall equal an absence unless approved documentation has been provided for the time missed. - 11.
+Appealed absences: At the end of a quarterly marking period or semester (within five days of the end of the period during which the absences occurred), students who have incurred absences in excess of the four or twelve unexcused absences allowed may appeal in writing to the principal/director for a waiver of the attendance policy.
 Only absences in the categories listed below may be appealed.
-The decision of the principal/director is final, and only one waiver per school year per student will be allowed.
+The decision of the principal/director is final, and only one waiver per school year, per student, will be allowed. - 12.
+The administrator-in-charge may grant exceptions to the attendance policy.

-ABSENCES WHICH MAY BE EXCUSED AND/OR APPEALED:
+ABSENCES WHICH MAY BE EXCUSED AND/OR APPEALED